Menwitz/The-Making-of-a-Modern-Day-Polymath/book/part-01-polymathic-lens/03-wisdom-beyond-knowledge.md

 ## Concept
 Wisdom asks: What is the purpose?
 Who is affected?
 What happens next?
 It integrates context (history), principles (ethics), and consequences (systems thinking).
 A polymath gathers perspectives but lets wisdom pick the path.
 This keeps curiosity constructive and guards against unintended harm.

+## Bridge
+Every leap in science creates new power-and new risk.
+Wisdom is the gate between \"can\" and \"should,\" and it decides how we use the bridges between disciplines.
+Without it, integration can amplify harm; with it, integration compounds benefit.

 ## Activity
 Take a recent decision you made at work or home.
 Write a short postmortem: What did you optimize for?
 Who benefitted?
 Who paid a cost?
 How would a historian, an ethicist, and a systems engineer critique your choice?
 Note one change you would make next time.

+## Reflection
+- Where did a past project go wrong because \"can\" outran \"should\"?
+- What principle will you use to arbitrate conflicts between lenses (e.g., safety, equity, reversibility)?